-This pump is an 0 Series, enclosed impeller, self-priming centrifugal model with straight-in suction without a suction check valve, and is suitable for applications where large entrained solids are not a critical factor.
+This pump is an O Series, enclosed impeller, self-priming centrifugal model with straight-in suction without a suction check valve.
+This pump is suitable for pumping liquids which do not contain large solids.
 For specific service, consult your Gorman-Rupp distributor or the Gorman-Rupp Company.